microsoft/TypeScript-Handbook/pages/Interfaces.md

 }
 ```

-# Array Types
+# Indexable Types

-Similarly to how we can use interfaces to describe function types, we can also describe array types.
+Similarly to how we can use interfaces to describe function types, we can also describe types that we treat a bit like arrays.
-Array types have an `index` type that describes the types allowed to index the object, along with the corresponding return type for accessing the index.
+Indexable types have a signature called an *index signature* that describes the types we can use to index into the object, along with the corresponding return type for when we do perform indexing accesses.
+Let's take an example:

 ```ts
 interface StringArray {